andyatkinson/presentations/README.md

 Not directly supported in Marp Slides.
 Community:
 - <https://github.com/orgs/marp-team/discussions/150#discussioncomment-7127819>

-What I did was use HTML footnotes, then keep a CSV mapping of number to link, then a Ruby script produces an HTML list of links.
+What I did was use HTML footnotes, then keep a CSV mapping of number to link, then a Ruby script (`footnote_fixer.rb`) produces an HTML list of links.

 ## Tools
-To install on macOS:
+MacOS:
 ```sh
 brew install shellcheck
 ```